emard/ulx3s/README.md

         migration docs)
     [x] Check GND/VCC for 45 and 85 packages,
-        for example pin T11 is NC on 25U, GND on 85U and VCC ond 85UM
+        for example pin T11 is NC on 25U, GND on 85U and VCC ond 85UM [x] Reconnect WIFI_OFF so that jumper has priority